cmcdonald22/roll20-scripts/GroupCheck/README.md

 * **!group-check-config --add [JSON]**  adds a check, or several checks, to the list of checks in the database. **[JSON]** must be valid JSON in the following format:

 		{ "Check Command" : { "name" : "Check Name", "formula" : "FORMULA"}}
 Here, the command will be called by **!group-check --Check Command**, the title of the box appearing in chat will be Check Name, and FORMULA is the formula used to calculate the roll result.
 Attributes to be filled in in FORMULA need to be specified as %name%.
+Because of the way roll20 parses your input, you need to use double curly brackets('{{') instead of double square brackets ('[[').
+For example, to add a check with command Strength that roll a d20 + the character's Strength attribute, you would type

+		!group-check-config --add { "Strength" : { "name" : "Strength Test", "formula" : "{{d20 + %Strength%}}"} }

 * **!group-check-config --delete [Command]** will delete the check called **Command** from the database.